MicrosoftDocs/well-architected/well-architected/performance-efficiency/respond-live-performance-issues.md

 ## Key design strategies

 When you experience a live performance issue, you need to be prepared with the right data and a plan to respond to the issue.
 This plan should include clear lines of communication and responsibilities.
-The goal is to use methods that allow you to quickly return to normal operations and learn from the event.
-You should try to prevent the same issue from recurring.
-Or if the issue comes up again, you should minimize its effect on performance issues.
-A key strategy is to identify preventive measures to incorporate into your workflow.
+The primary objective is to implement solutions that facilitate a quick return to regular operations and provide insights from the incident.
+Integrating preventive measures into your workflow is a pivotal strategy.
+It's crucial to either prevent the same issue from happening again or lessen its effects on performance if it isn't preventable.

 ### Prepare for issues